 So, if marijuana legalization is viable budget revenue item to consider, how should Louisiana go about this process?
 Two options can be considered—the State be the seller of the product or private businesses.
 In the first instance, the obvious question is who is to cultivate the product to be sold by the state?
 Should state agents/employees also GROW marijuana or just purchase it in bulk for re-sale?
 And if the purchase option is followed, should Louisiana residents be licensed to grow marijuana for sale only to the state, or should Louisiana just buy marijuana from overseas sources?

 The last thing Louisiana needs is more state agencies and employees, so the licensing of private individuals to both grow and sell marijuana. which is what other states have done, is probably the best approach.
-Currently the states of Washington, Colorado, Alaska and Oregon have legalized the recreational use of marijuana without the requirement of a prescription from a doctor; the District of Columbia has also recently legalized marijuana.
+Currently the states of Washington, Colorado, Alaska and Oregon have legalized the recreational use of marijuana without the requirement of a prescription from a doctor; the District of Columbia with Heritage Sites In Columbia has also recently legalized marijuana.
 In Vermont the governor and state lawmakers have commissioned RAND Corp. to check out the impact of marijuana legalization which is expected to create a tourism boom just like in Colorado.

 In 2015 legal marijuana was a $700 million dollar industry in Colorado; retailers sold $386 million of medical marijuana and $313 million for purely recreational use.
 These two segments of the market generated $63 million in tax revenue with an additional $13 million collected in licenses and taxes.
 The total economic impact of the state’s marijuana industry is greater, since these numbers do not include retail sales of products related to marijuana, like pipes and bongs; Colorado also had increased tourist spending for hotels and restaurants and the like.
 Additionally sales of products needed to GROW marijuana had a large economic impact as well as additional tax revenues—think potting soil, fertilizer, florescent lightings, construction materials on hothouses, etc.